 - I/O latency statistics can be monitored using esxtop (or resxtop), which reports device latency, time spent in the kernel, and latency seen by the guest. - Make sure I/O is not queueing up in the VMkernel by checking the number of queued commands reported by esxtop (or resxtop). - Since queued commands are an instantaneous statistic, you will need to monitor the statistic over a period of time to see if you are hitting the queue limit.
 To determine queued commands, look for the QUED counter in the esxtop (or resxtop) storage resource screen.
 If queueing occurs, try adjusting queue depths.
-For further information see KB article 1267, listed in "Related Publications" on page 8. - The driver queue depth can be set for some VMkernel drivers.
-For example, while the default queue depth of the QLogic driver is 32, specifying a larger queue depth may yield higher performance.
+For further information see VMware KB article 1267. - The driver queue depth can be set for some VMkernel drivers.
+For example, while both the Fibre Channel and iSCSI QLogic drivers have a default queue depth of 32, specifying a larger queue depth might yield higher performance.
 You can also adjust the maximum number of outstanding disk requests per virtual machine in the VMkernel through the vSphere Client.
 Setting this parameter can help equalize disk bandwidth across virtual machines.
-For additional information see KB article 1268, listed in "Related Publications" on page 8. - By default, Active/Passive storage arrays use Most Recently Used path policy.
-Do not use Fixed path policy for Active/Passive storage arrays to avoid LUN thrashing.
-For more information, see the VMware SAN Configuration Guide, listed in "Related Publications" on page 8. - By default, Active/Active storage arrays use Fixed path policy.
-When using this policy you can maximize the utilization of your bandwidth to the storage array by designating preferred paths to each LUN through different storage controllers.
-For more information, see the VMware SAN Configuration Guide, listed in "Related Publications" on page 8. - Do not allow your service console's root file system to become full.
-(Because it does not include a service console, this point doesn't apply to ESXi.) - Disk I/O bandwidth can be unequally allocated to virtual machines by using the vSphere Client (select Edit virtual machine settings, choose the Resources tab, select Disk, then change the Shares field).
+For additional information see VMware KB article 1268. - Don't allow your service console's root file system to become full.
+(Because it does not include a service console, this point doesn't apply to ESXi.)